Co-requisite Math Courses

 Co-requisite Math courses are courses taken concurrently in the same quarter, which includes a pre-college level course (MATH 99) and a college level Math course (MATH&107 or MATH&146).

 MATH 99/&107 or MATH 99/&146 is taken instead of taking MATH 98 in one quarter and then taking a college level Math course the next quarter.
 This shortens the math pathway by one quarter.
-MATH 99 focuses on specific math concepts necessary for better understanding and success in MATH&107 or MATH&146.
+MATH 99 leaves out some topics in MATH 98 that aren’t used in MATH&107 or MATH&146.

 Core math concepts covered in MATH 99 include ratios, percentages, algebra review, introduction to functions, exponent rules, exponential functions, introduction to logarithms, and applications of logarithms/exponentials.